Pursuit of an MBA is an investment in your future.

 There are ways to limit the amount of education debt you accumulate as a student.
 The easiest way to reduce your overall debt is to reduce your discretionary expenses.
 Living frugal now will benefit you after graduation.
 It is much easier to live like a student when you are a student than to live like a student after you have earned an MBA.

 Your educational costs may be different from the budget we use for financial aid purposes.
 Many Johnson students meet their educational costs by borrowing through various student loan programs.
 Student loan debt represents a serious financial commitment with long-range repercussions.
 Please remember that you cannot use education loans (even private education loans) to cover costs above our published budget.
 You may have to plan carefully to ensure that you can meet all your expenses during the year.
 Prudent borrowing strategies can help you have more disposable income in the future, and allow you the freedom after graduation to achieve your personal financial goals of buying a home, new car, etc.

 To make sure that you are ready for business school, we suggest that you do the following:

 - Start to save from each paycheck.
 Open a new school expense savings account and have money directly deposited from your paycheck.

 - Begin to reduce your discretionary expenses.
-Dine out fewer times during the week, bring your lunch to work, limit impulse purchases, email friends and family instead of phoning.
+Dine out fewer times during the week, bring your lunch to work, limit impulse purchases, reduce data plans.

 - Develop a personal budget.
-You may find it helpful to use software such as Quicken or MS Money.
+You may find it helpful to use software such as MINT, YNAB, ACORNS or other such tools.